Beta

 The realistic availability picture for business class between Miami (MIA) and Buenos Aires (EZE) deserves a frank assessment.
 This is not a top-tier hub pairing for premium-cabin award releases.
 Saver business class inventory on Copa and Avianca typically runs 0 to 4 seats per departure, and those seats are not consistently available.
 Peak travel windows around Argentine summer (December through February) and major holidays compress inventory further.
 Flexibility across a window of 7 to 14 days is not a luxury on this search; it is a practical requirement.

 The primary transfer path to capitalize on the Miles&Smiles sweet spot runs through Citi ThankYou Points, which transfer to Turkish Miles&Smiles at a 1:1 ratio.
 If you are holding Citi ThankYou points from a card like the Citi Strata Premier, those points move directly to Miles&Smiles once you have confirmed space.
-Chase Ultimate Rewards does not transfer to Turkish, so Chase UR holders would need to look at alternate programs such as United MileagePlus or Aeroplan for this route, though neither matches the 45,000-mile rate that Miles&Smiles offers.
+Chase Ultimate Rewards does not transfer to Turkish, so Chase UR holders would need to look at alternate programs such as United MileagePlus or a transfer partner for this route, though neither matches the 45,000-mile rate that Miles&Smiles offers.
 American Express Membership Rewards also does not partner with Turkish, limiting the direct path for Amex holders on this specific sweet spot.

 Grounding the math against our conservative valuations makes the case clearly but also honestly.
 Our 1.1¢ valuation for Miles&Smiles reflects the program's historically inconsistent fuel surcharge policies and award space constraints.
 At 45,000 miles, you are spending points we value at roughly $495 to access a seat priced at $3,500 or more in cash.
 That gap, 7.8¢ realized versus 1.1¢ baseline, is one of the stronger redemption multiples you will find anywhere on our South America sweet-spots page, but it only materializes when saver space is actually available and the booking goes through cleanly.
 Transfers to Miles&Smiles are generally fast, but they are not reversible once initiated, which is exactly why confirming open seats on your target dates is the mandatory first step.